joey-public/su22_software_emb_sys/assignments/3_assignment3/README.md

 | real     | 1.732 s | 1.729 s | 0.266 s   | 0.263 s   |
 | usr      | 1.690 s | 1.708 s | 0.252 s   | 0.252 s   |
 | sys      | 0.040 s | 0.020 s | 0.120 s   | 0.008 s   |
+This test was run using the `-O0` optimization and using the `time` bash program to time the program execution.
 Compiling with and without the -pq flag made a slight difference in the execution time, but not a significant one.
 What made a bigger differnce was which cpu the program was run on.
 As seen in the above table the processor on the PYNQ board is quite a bit slower than the one on the Jetson TX2.

 # Assingment 3
 ## Sobel Filter